How To “Mindfully” Approach Romantic Relationships – Love as a Bandage

 We obsess over this person we recently met and have fallen for.
 We can’t wait to see them again, laugh with them, kiss them, have sex with them.
 They’re the first person we want to receive a text message from every morning and the last voice we want to hear before falling asleep.
 We love knowing someone is “pining” for us and misses us as much as we miss them.
 No distance or time that separates us can keep us apart.
 We will go to extraordinary lengths to be in their presence.
 We lose sleep, staying up all night just to talk to or be with them.
-We have boundless energy, we forget to eat, forget to drink, we forget our “to-do” lists entirely.
+We have boundless energy, we forget to eat, forget to drink, we forget or voluntarily abandon our “to-do” lists entirely.
 Our priorities are reshuffled and everything in our list of priorities is now secondary to time spent with our lover.
 We’ve literally flown the coup!

 When we fall “in” love” we tend to fall “out” of our mind and trip all over ourselves to be with our romantic partner!
 We can barely recognize the person we were before meeting this person that we feel now “completes us.”
 Indulging in this “biochemical romance” we’re having with another person, we try to maintain the ecstasy of it all indefinitely through role playing, and modeling the behavior of our parents, friends, and the expressions of romantic love as depicted in the movies.
 Along with modeling all these behaviors comes the whole host of behaviors and feelings that are attached to the underbelly of romantic love and come to the surface when relationships end: feelings of hate, jealousy, abandonment, rejection, grieving, depression, anxiety, and fear.
 But who has time to worry about these when we’re so “in love” right now?

 Convinced we’ve found “THE ONE” – that someone that feeds our ego and validates us – our search is over; we’re ALL IN!!!
 We see ourselves with this person for the rest of our life.
 Talks of marriage, children, having a family, and growing old together are commonplace and the planning begins.
 As a result, without even noticing, we tether ourselves to this person that we describe as our “soul mate” to anyone who will listen, and import our entire sense of self-worth from them.
-Our lives are now inextricably intertwined with this other person and become utterly defined by this relationship . . . until they don’t.
+Our lives are now inextricably intertwined with this other person and become utterly defined by this relationship . . . until they end.
+Our footing is lost and we spiral downward.
 This is why so many lovers become enemies after a break up.
 With the fantasy we created in our head now collapsing in around us, we’re annihilated and reduced to nothing.
 It’s tragic that we invest so much of our well-being and self-worth into the completely unpredictable choices of others, and yet lovers do it all the time.

 If there is one constant in life it’s that life is permanently impermanent.
 EVERYTHING is in transition, EVERYTHING changes, and yet, when it comes to our emotions, we expect them to remain the same, to the extent that we demand “commitment” from those we have fallen in love with.
 But commitment has nothing to do with LOVE.
 It’s based in fear and is designed to create continuity, predictability, and security for us, but is built on a very poor foundation.